-We have talked about symbolic play before – what it is and why it is important.
-It is also known as “pretend play”, “dramatic play”, “imaginative play”, “make-believe play”, and some types of it can be called “small world play”.
+You already know that pretend play is essential, and we have written about it before – what symbolic play is and why it is so important.
+It is also known as “dramatic play”, “imaginative play”, “make-believe play”, and some types of it can be called “small world play”.

 The first signs of symbolic play may appear between the ages of 18 months and 2 years.
 Think of gestures like pretending to drink from an empty cup or feeding a doll.
 At 2-3 children are eager for make-believe play.
 However, they do not exhibit these signs all at the same time and all in the same manner.
 Also, make-believe play grows richer and more sophisticated with age.

-What could adults do to encourage and help sustain pretend play?
+What could adults do to prompt and sustain pretend play?